walmartlabs/concord-website/docs/plugins/docker.md

 echo 'Hello, world!'
 ```

+The `cmd` parameter is optional.
+If omitted, the image's `ENTRYPOINT` is used.

 The current process' working directory is mounted as `/workspace`.

 **Note:** Your Dockerfile's `WORKDIR` is overwritten to `/workspace`.
 Depending